Market Simulation under Adverse Selection: A Stochastic Optimal Control Market-Making Problem

-Here, the drift is given by a long-term component $\nu$ and by a short-term component $\alpha_t$, which is a predictable zero-mean reverting process, and $W_t$ is a standard arithmetic Brownian motion. \item The short-term drift component in Equation \eqref{eq: mpcartea}, $\alpha_t$, can be specified in many ways and we follow the method in \citet{cartea2015algorithmic} and \citet{cartea2018algorithmic} for simplicity.
-Here, it's assumed that the short-term alpha component is influenced by order flow, where it predicts the price to jump in the direction of arriving market orders.
-Thus, when buy MOs arrive, it creates an upward jump in the price, and when sell MOs arrive, it creates a downward jump in the price.
-And so, they model $\alpha_t$ as a zero mean-reverting process, with jumps occurring at the arrival times of MOs, where the size of these jumps is random.
-Thus, in mathematical terms, $\alpha_t$ satisfies the SDE,
+Here, the drift is given by a long-term component $\nu$ and by a short-term component $\alpha_t$, which is a predictable zero-mean reverting process, and $W_t$ is a standard arithmetic Brownian motion. \item The short-term drift term in Equation \eqref{eq: mpcartea}, $\alpha_t$, can be specified in several ways; following \citet{cartea2015algorithmic} and \citet{cartea2018algorithmic} for simplicity, we adopt their approach.
+The model assumes short-term alpha is driven by order flow, predicting price moves in the direction of incoming market orders: buy market orders generate upward price jumps, while sell market orders generate downward jumps.
+Consequently, $\alpha_t$ is modeled as a zero-mean-reverting process with random jump sizes at market order arrival times.
+Formally, $\alpha_t$ satisfies the SDE,

-Here, $\zeta$ and $\eta$ are positive constants, $W_t^{\alpha}$ is a Brownian motion independent of all other processes and ${\epsilon_1^{\pm}, \epsilon_2^{\pm},... }$ are i.i.d random variables also independent of all other processes representing the size of these MOs which arrive at an independent constant rate $\lambda^{\pm}$. \item The controlled inventory process, which changes every time the agents posted LO is filled by an incoming MO, can be stated as follows,
+Here, $\zeta$ and $\eta$ are positive constants, $W_t^{\alpha}$ is a Brownian motion independent of all other processes, $M_t^{\pm}$ is a counting processes for incoming MOs and ${\epsilon_1^{\pm}, \epsilon_2^{\pm},... }$ are i.i.d random variables also independent of all other processes representing the size of these MOs which arrive at an independent constant rate $\lambda^{\pm}$. \item The controlled inventory process, denoted as $Q_t^{\delta}$, changes every time the agent's posted LO is filled by an incoming MO and can be stated as follows,

-where $N_t^{\delta,-}$ ($N_t^{\delta,+}$) represents buy (sell) LO fills that increases (decreases) the agents inventory. \item The agents cash process satisfies the SDE,
+where $N_t^{\delta,-}$ ($N_t^{\delta,+}$) are counting process that represent the buy (sell) LO fills that increase (decrease) the agents inventory. \item The agents cash process satisfies the SDE,

 Here, $\Delta$ is the spread between the best bid and ask, and, as before, $N_t^{\delta, \pm}$ represents the counting process for filled LOs. \end{itemize}

 The agents’ performance criteria, as in \citet{cartea2015algorithmic} and \citet{cartea2018algorithmic}, is then defined as follows,